How to take care of daffodils in a vase - 5 expert tips from florists to make them last longer

 No-one wants to see their spring spray wilt within a week.
 After all, having fresh flowers on display makes a modern home feel cheerful and welcoming.

 Most flowers have their likes and dislikes.
 Whether that's being too close to a radiator, placed in direct sunlight or sitting in dirty water, it's good to know what they are.
-Once you're aware, it's easy to keep your cut daffodils garden-fresh and looking good for longer.
+Whether you've picked them from your flower bed or plucked them from the store, once you're aware of the secrets it's easy to keep your cut daffodils fresh and looking good for longer.

 HOW TO TAKE CARE OF DAFFODILS IN A VASE